Shasha0115/EDM-Portfolio-Midterm-/Midterm Lab Task 2/README.md

 # Midterm Lab Task 2 Data Cleaning and Preparation using Power Query
 For this task we are given a Flat data from Excel (See rawfile) and we are Task to perform Data Cleaning and Preparation using Power Query
 ## Step 1 Data Cleaning Process
+- Load the raw file
+- Duplicate the raw data
 - Salary Estimate Column
 - Create 2 New Columns (From the Salary Estimate) Min Sal and Max Sal
 - ADD COLUMN – Role Type